Frequently asked questions related to COVID-19.

 - 10. Is there guidance available for those conducting funerals?

-Updated guidance has been published by Public Health England on how to manage funeral provision (the previous guidance was published in March).
+Updated guidance has been published by the Government on how to manage funeral provision (the previous guidance was published in March).
 The aim of the guidance is to ensure that the bereaved are treated with sensitivity, dignity and respect while protecting mourners and workers from infection.

 The guidance (which, unlike Schedule 28, is not statutory) reiterates that communities, organisations and individuals should continue to act to reduce the risk of transmission among mourners using social distancing, and that funerals should not be delayed.